-Get and activate your licence#
+Get and activate your license

 This project is partially open source.
-The source code of this repository is available under the BSD 3-Clause License.
+The source code of the Python interface is available on GitHub under the BSD 3-Clause License.
+The solver used in this project is not open source.
+You need a valid license key to use it.

-How to activate the license in your project?#
+How to activate the license in your project?

 There are two ways to activate the license in your project:

-2. Call the function activate_license with the license key as argument.
+Call the function activate_license with the license key as argument.
 This function will activate the license for the current session.
 If you use this approach, it is recommended to store the license key in a file and read it from there to avoid hard coding it in your code and accidentally committing it to your repository.
 Example:

 from pathlib import Path

-import roseau.load_flow as lf
+import roseau.load_flow as rlf

 # Rest of your code here